we-like-parsers/pegen_experiments/docs/helpers.md

 ##### Parser

-Also needs to point to a PyArena, used for allocating AST nodes and other things.
-And maybe some flag indicating there's an allocation error and a convention to bail if there is one.
+The Parser needs to point to a PyArena, used for allocating AST nodes and other things.

 - tok: Pointer to tokenizer, CPython's struct tok_state
 - tokens: Pointer to array of Token pointers